An extension to reversible jump Markov chain Monte Carlo for change point problems with heterogeneous temporal dynamics: Supplementary Information

 The behaviour of fluorophores in FLImP can each be described by a Markov chain which transitions between the active fluorescent `on' state, $\sigma_A$, where they are emitting photons, the possible transient `off' blink and dark states, denoted $\sigma_B$ and $\sigma_D$ respectively, and eventually moves into the absorbing photobleached state, $\sigma_P$.
 A sequence of states is simulated for each fluorophore from this underlying discrete-time Markov chain with state space $S=\{\sigma_A,\sigma_B,\sigma_D,\sigma_P\}$ and a typical transition matrix, $\mathbf{P}$, given by

 This transition matrix is altered to allow variation in the duration of blink and dark states, the frequency of blink and dark states, and the time to photobleach events.
-Duration of blink and dark states are controlled by varying the durations $\text{dur}_\text{blink}$ and $\text{dur}_\text{dark}$ and calculating
+Duration of blink and dark states are controlled by varying the durations $\text{dur}_\text{blink}$ and $\text{dur}_\text{dark}$, multiplied by the time-binning resolution 20 $\mu$s, and calculating

 and setting

 The frequencies of blink and dark states are controlled by varying $P_{AB}$ and $P_{AD}$, and the time-to-photobleach is controlled by varying $P_{AP}$, so that

 Once the states have been simulated, fluorophore intensity is independently drawn from a Poisson distribution for each active fluorophore in each time frame, and background noise compromised of Gaussian and Poisson components added for each time frame, measured in microseconds.
 Finally, 20 $\mu$s bins are used to mimic the time-resolution observed in FLImP.